Skip to main content

-A record lookup (IPv4)
+A Record Lookup (IPv4)

 In iterative trace mode, the resolver is ignored.